US stocks drift as S&P 500 flirts with its first drop in 7 days

 NEW YORK — (AP) — U.S. stock indexes are drifting on Tuesday, as momentum slows for Wall Street after it rallied from a deep hole nearly all the way back to its all-time high set earlier this year.

-Treasury yields drifted higher in the bond market, while the value of the U.S. dollar was relatively stable against other currencies following a brief jolt Monday morning after Moody's Ratings said the U.S. government no longer deserves a top-tier credit rating because of worries about its spiraling debt.
+Treasury yields were also drifting in the bond market, while the value of the U.S. dollar was relatively stable against other currencies following a brief jolt Monday morning after Moody's Ratings said the U.S. government no longer deserves a top-tier credit rating because of worries about its spiraling debt.

-Stocks of companies in the travel industry fell to some of the market’s worst losses, as doubts continue about how much U.S. households will be able to spend on vacations.
-Norwegian Cruise Line fell 3%, Carnival lost 2.8% and MGM Resorts dropped 1.6%.
+Companies in the travel industry fell to some of the U.S. stock market’s worst losses, as doubts continue about how much U.S. households will be able to spend on vacations.
+Airbnb dropped 2.8%, Norwegian Cruise Line fell 2.5% and Las Vegas Sands lost 2.1%.

+On the winning side of Wall Street was D-Wave Quantum, which jumped 30.3% after releasing its latest quantum computing system.
+The company says it can solve complex problems beyond the reach of classical computers.

-Home Depot added 1.3% after it reported better revenue than analysts expected for the start of the year, though its profit came up just short of forecasts.
+Home Depot inched up by 0.1% after it reported better revenue than analysts expected for the start of the year, though its profit came up just short of forecasts.
 Perhaps more importantly for Wall Street, the home-improvement retailer also said it's sticking with its forecasts for profit and sales growth over the full year.

 That's counter to a growing number of companies, which have recently said tariffs and uncertainty about the economy are making it difficult to guess what the upcoming year will bring.
 President Donald Trump has launched stiff tariffs against trading partners, only to delay or roll many of them back.
 Traders are hopeful that Trump will eventually lower his tariffs after reaching trade deals with other countries, but that's not a certainty.